Skip to main content

 What is the 390 Professional Orders Rule?

-Why does this rule even exist?
+Why does this rule exist?

-This rule was first implemented by the CBOE (Chicago Board Options Exchange) and ISE (Nasdaq International Securities Exchange) to address investors that have access to information and technology that would effectively empower themselves to trade in the same manner as a market maker or broker-dealer.
-Although the CBOE and ISE initially implemented this rule, most other U.S. options exchanges have similarly implemented rules to distinguish orders as "Professional" in origin.
+This rule was first implemented by the CBOE (Chicago Board Options Exchange) and ISE (International Securities Exchange) to address investors that have access to information and technology that would effectively empower themselves to trade in the same manner as a market maker or broker-dealer.
+Although the CBOE and ISE initially implemented this rule, most other U.S. options exchanges have similarly implemented rules to distinguish orders as “Professional” in origin.

 How are orders counted?